Battery Rebates in Australia: Current Offers by State and Territory

 Federal Battery Rebates

-The Cheaper Home Batteries Program is a $2.3 billion subsidy scheme designed to reduce home battery installation costs by around 30%.
-It applies to new battery systems between 5–50kWh usable capacity that are either connected to an existing solar system or installed with a new solar system.
+The Cheaper Home Batteries Program is a multi-billion-dollar subsidy scheme designed to reduce the cost of batteries for Australian homes and businesses.
+It applies to new battery systems from 5–50kWh of usable capacity that are either connected to an existing solar system or installed with a new solar system.

-The maximum possible subsidy is ~$372 per usable kWh of battery storage.
-The subsidy amount will decrease at the end of each year until the end of 2030 when the scheme finishes.
-It’s similar to the existing Small-scale Renewable Energy Scheme (SRES) for solar.
+The rebate uses STCs like the Small-scale Renewable Energy Scheme (SRES) for solar.
+Like that scheme, the rebate will already be applied to any quotes you get for batteries.
 It’s not necessary to join a VPP to get the battery price reduction, but batteries must be VPP-capable.
 The federal rebate can be combined with the WA state rebate.
 The rebate is available to homeowners, small businesses, and community facilities.

 State/Territory Battery Rebates and Loans